 P.S.
 Just in case anyone’s worried about me touching someone else’s fence, this is one of those relationships-with-neighbors-are-highly-subjective types of things.
 Culturally, my neighborhood just seems to be cool with helping each other out, even if we’re not the neighborhood barbecue type.
 I doubt they’ll even notice really, but this at least prevents my yard from looking worse until they fix it (and that would be just a lot of needless anger to stew over something like this when I already have the means to temporarily provide a solution).

 P.P.S.
-This is completely off topic, but what the hell: I made some logo tees for the blog.
+This is completely off topic, but why not: I made some logo tees for the blog.

 I did it mainly because I need a few to wear when I make my DIY videos and photos when I work with brands (I noticed a lot of folks use their own brands in videos, so it seems like a good idea because I’ll forget to plug my own website if I’m flustered enough).